Staff

 Naftali, Orna.
 2021.
 "Celebrating Violence?
 Children, Youth, and War Education in Maoist China (1949-76)".
 Journal of the History of Childhood and Youth 14 (2): 254-273

 Naftali, Orna.
-2021."'Being Chinese Means Becoming Cheap Labour': Education, National Belonging, and Social Positionality among Youth in Contemporary China".
+2021. "'Being Chinese Means Becoming Cheap Labour': Education, National Belonging, and Social Positionality among Youth in Contemporary China".
 The China Quarterly 245: 51–71

 Naftali, Orna.
-2020.
-"Youth Military Training in China: Learning to 'Love the Army'".
-Journal of Youth Studies.
-Published Online first, pp. 1-19.
-10.1080/13676261.2020.1828847
+2021.
+"Youth Military Training in China: Learning to 'Love the Army'."
+Journal of Youth Studies 24 (10): 1340-1357

 Teaching & Mentoring:

-• Teaching: At the Department of Asian Studies, I teach BA and MA courses on a range of issues related to Chinese culture and society, including: "Gender and Sexuality in the PRC"; "The State and the Family in Modern China"; "Class and Consumption in China; "The Anthropology of Contemporary Chinese Society"; “Internet and the Media in Contemporary China”; "Resistance and Protest in Contemporary China"; and "Research Methods of Modern Chinese Society and Politics".
+Teaching: At the Department of Asian Studies, I teach BA and MA courses on a range of issues related to Chinese culture and society, including: "Gender and Sexuality in the PRC"; "The State and the Family in Modern China"; "Class and Consumption in China; "The Anthropology of Contemporary Chinese Society"; “Internet and the Media in Contemporary China”; "Resistance and Protest in Contemporary China"; and "Research Methods of Modern Chinese Society and Politics".

 Read Less